anime-skip/api-client-ts/README.md

 ## E2E Tests

 This is where the E2E tests of the API are located.
 They test both the API and this client library.
-Contributers should know how to run and update them, but making changes to the backend is not possible because it is private.
+Contributors should know how to run and update them, but making changes to the backend is not possible because it is private.

 > If you think there's a problem with the API, head over to the support page to get help: <https://www.anime-skip.com/support>